satiowadahc/linuxcnc-ethercat/install_documentation_LinuxCNC.md

 ##Installing linuxcnc-ethercat
 ************************************************

 It's recommended to use the  LinuxCNC-ethercat repo on the RMDCNC gitlab, as it has all the necessary modifications already done.
 Most of the instructions below are if you are installing LinuxCNC-ethercat from scratch using the public github repo.
 If you are reading this, you have probably already cloned the repo, but if not, here's the link to the RMD repo:
 [RMD Ethercat-Master Repo](https://rmd-dev.rmdeng.local/rmd/rmdcnc/ethercat-master/)
 Follow the readme in the ethercat-master repo to install the ethercat-master package.
-If you are using the RMD repo, you can skip ahead to step 4.

 1. You will likely need to install this package before installing the linuxcnc-ethercat files.
 `sudo apt install libexpat1-dev`